Vedant-R/git-commit-history/README.md

 Ether the file name with path: /etc/bin/abc.py
 ```
 ```
-Enter the start line number and end line number ( separated by , eg. 10,15 ) of snippet of code: 10,15i# first-project
+Enter the start line number and end line number ( separated by , eg. 10,15 ) of snippet of code: 10,15
 ```